-- Information on their rights and options under the Sex- and Gender-Based Misconduct or Unlawful Harassment policies and related procedures as appropriate, and copies of these documents - Written materials outlining information on on-campus and off-campus support resources - and services, including contact information and days and hours of availability, as well as information on coordination with law enforcement - Information on the importance of and policy concerning evidence preservation - Information on the policy against retaliation for filing a complaint or participating in a complaint process
+- Information on their rights and options under the Sex- and Gender-Based Misconduct and Unlawful Harassment policies and related procedures and copies of these documents - Written materials outlining information on campus support resources and services, including their contact information and days and hours of availability, as well as information on coordination with law enforcement

-VI.
-Supportive Measures
+V. Supportive Measures

-Supportive measures are non-disciplinary, nonpunitive individualized services offered as appropriate and reasonably available to the parties before or after the filing of a formal complaint or where no formal complaint has been made or no investigation has been undertaken.
-Supportive measures are available to parties regardless of whether they participate in a resolution process.
-They are designed to restore or preserve equal access to Caltech's education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or Caltech's educational environment, or to deter prohibited conduct.

-Supportive measures may include counseling, academic accommodations (e.g., extensions of deadlines, course-related adjustments), modifications of work or class schedules, campus escort services, mutual restrictions on contact between the parties, including in a virtual or electronic environment, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of campus, referrals to campus and off-campus support resources, and other similar measures.
+Supportive measures are non-disciplinary, nonpunitive individualized services offered as appropriate and reasonably available to the parties before or after the filing of a formal complaint or where no formal complaint has been made.
+They are designed to restore or preserve equal access to Caltech's education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or Caltech's educational environment, or deter prohibited conduct.
+Supportive measures may include counseling, academic accommodations (e.g., extensions of deadlines, course-related adjustments). modifications of work or class schedules, campus escort services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of campus, and other similar measures.
 Caltech will maintain as confidential any supportive measures provided to any party to the extent such confidentiality does not impair Caltech's ability to provide the supportive measures (e.g., notifying appropriate administrators involved in academic accommodations).
-The Title IX Coordinator will coordinate the effective implementation of supportive measures.
-Academic accommodations should be requested in a timely manner, reasonably in advance of deadlines.
-Retroactive accommodations, such as re-taking tests or extensions after the due date has passed, will not be granted.
+The Title IX coordinator will coordinate the effective implementation of supportive measures.

-Supportive measures affecting faculty, postdoctoral scholars, and staff, including employees at JPL, might include transfer of supervisory or evaluative responsibility regarding grading, supervision, tenure review, letters of recommendation, and/or changes to office assignments.
+Supportive measures affecting faculty, postdoctoral scholars and staff, including employees at JPL, might include transfer of supervisory or evaluative responsibility regarding grading, supervision, tenure review, letters of recommendation, and/or changes to office assignments.

 Caltech will endeavor to minimize the burden on the party receiving supportive measures without unreasonably burdening the other party.
 If a complainant wishes to seek a temporary restraining order or similar judicial order, Caltech will help the complainant with that process.
-Parties may seek the assistance of the Campus Sexual Violence Advocate, who can be contacted directly or through the Equity and Title IX Office.